Skip to main content

 exec_properties = {

-"OSFamily": "linux",
+"OSFamily": "Linux",

 "container-image": "docker://<your Docker image>", # NOTE: this is the Docker image for this specific platform